Create required resources with the fully automated deployment

 Copy the demo

-- Run the following to copy the demo:
+- Run the following to copy the files for this lab:

 Task 1.
 Deployment